 Whatever your career aspirations, your future begins here in the College of Liberal Arts.
 Our courses and majors build toward exciting internship, service learning and co-op opportunities, offering practical, valuable work experience as you explore literature, languages, history, psychology, criminal justice, the social sciences and more.
 The College of Liberal Arts integrates skills in effective communication, critical and analytical thinking, problem-solving, and technological literacy — the tools necessary for any professional career.
 Whether you choose to attend Main Campus, Ambler Campus or one of our international programs, you will be able to choose your guides from among the nation’s leading scholars and professors.
 Our scholars and professors have connections both to the world of work and to graduate and professional schools.

 The College of Liberal Arts programs can easily accommodate minors and certificates in other schools or colleges, allowing Liberal Arts students to prepare for careers in education, business, media, government and a variety of non-profit organizations and institutions.
 Whether your interests lie in one of our many undergraduate majors, in the pre-professional programs of Law, Medicine, Allied Health, and Pharmacy, in pursuing advanced study in one of our eighteen masters and fifteen doctoral programs or even if you have not yet decided on a major, we have all of the necessary tools to guide your path to success.

 The College of Liberal Arts is the second largest college at Temple University, and is home to 33 undergraduate majors, 32 minors, 23 certificate programs, as well as 15 graduate degree programs.
 With our vibrant and diverse array of educational programs, the College of Liberal Arts plays a tremendous role in the university’s academic success.
-Learn more about the College of Liberal Arts’ departments and problems.
+Learn more about the College of Liberal Arts’ departments and programs.

 Funding Your Education